linrunner/tlp-doc/developers/dependencies.rst

     Provides `smartctl` used to show hard disk drive SMART data in `tlp-stat`.

 tp-smapi - *optional*
-    Kernel modules needed to implement :ref:`faq-battery-features` on ThinkPads.
+    Kernel modules needed to implement :doc:`/faq/battery` on ThinkPads.

 .. note::